Wildside Tanzania Camping Safari

 Day 1: Arusha – Tarangire National Park

-You will be picked up in the morning and after a short briefing you will head off in direction of the Tarangire National Park.
+After a short briefing in the morning you will head off in direction of the Tarangire National Park.
 The park with its savannah, baobab trees, seasonal swamps and lagoons is home to huge elephant herds.
 Animals gather at the life-giving Tarangire River and you should see a selection of mammals ranging from giraffes, bushbucks and hartebeests to the weird-looking gerenuk and fringe-eared oryx.
 The park is also home to buffaloes, zebras and wildebeests which are always closely followed by a range of predators such as lions.
 Leopards are seen now and then but cheetahs are rarely spotted.
 From the open roof of the safari vehicle you will be able to absorb the landscape and watch the animals.
-In the late afternoon you will leave the park and head to a nearby campsite, where you will spend the night in a tent.
+In the late afternoon you will arrive at a campsite inside the park, where you will spend the night in a tent.

 Day 2: Tarangire Area – Lake Natron